Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 5: This functionality should also be available from the 'my favourites' page

 ### Tasks:
-- [x] Add UnlikeRecipe view with logic to views.py
+- &check; Add UnlikeRecipe view with logic to views.py
-- [x] Add path for UnlikeRecipe view in urls.py
+- &check; Add path for UnlikeRecipe view in urls.py
-- [x] Add links into my_favourites template
+- &check; Add links into my_favourites template
-- [x] Test functionality
+- &check; Test functionality

 9. As a **user** I can **post a comment on a recipe** so that **I can interact with the author and community**